Anytime Replanning of Robot Coverage Paths for Partially Unknown Environments: The RANK-REPLAN Subroutine

 \section{The RANK-REPLAN Subroutine}

-In this section, we extend the mixed-integer linear program (MILP) from the OARP approach in our previous work \cite{rameshOptimalPartitioningNonConvex2022a} to formulate the RANK-REPLAN subroutine that minimizes the number of replanned ranks while constraining the number of new ranks within a budget $\Bar{m}$.
-We first provide a brief review of the original MILP with some additional variables to allow for extension.
-Then, we propose two extensions to this MILP: the first extension solves the rank replanning step optimally, and the second extension solves it efficiently with fewer MILP variables (no optimality guarantees).
-The user may choose either MILP based on their replanning preferences (optimality vs efficiency).
+In this section, we extend the \docupdate{integer linear program (ILP)} from the OARP approach in our previous work \cite{rameshOptimalPartitioningNonConvex2022a} to formulate the RANK-REPLAN subroutine that minimizes the number of replanned ranks while constraining the number of new ranks within a budget $\Bar{m}$.
+We first provide a brief review of the original \docupdate{ILP} with some additional variables to allow for extension.
+Then, we propose two extensions to this \docupdate{ILP}: the first extension solves the rank replanning step optimally, and the second extension solves it efficiently with fewer \docupdate{ILP} variables (no optimality guarantees).
+The user may choose either \docupdate{ILP} based on their replanning preferences (optimality vs efficiency).